 Cold Brew Mint Iced Coffee Recipe

-Treat yourself to this healthier iced coffee drink!
-This Cold Brew Mint Ice Coffee recipe is perfect for you if regular brew coffee is upsetting your stomach or if you need a refreshing morning drink on those hot summer days.
+This Cold Brew Mint Iced Coffee recipe is perfect for you if regular brew coffee is upsetting your stomach or if you need a refreshing morning drink on those hot summer days.

 If you know anything about me, you know I am a huge coffee lover.
 Coffee is a comfort thing for me, it’s been there for me through thick and thin (throwback to the torture that is finals week).